pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: "../../layouts/SimpleBlogPost.astro"
 title: "A better take-home interview"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "A reflection on a take-home interview exercise at Be Next Tech/Kachow."
 pubDate: "Jul 20 2020"
 # heroImage: "/placeholder-hero.jpg"
 ---